Why use this guide?

 We consider each application carefully, so please provide as much detail as you can so that we can process your application as quickly as possible.

-If you have read the guide and background material, including FAQs, and still need help with the form, please contact us by phoning 13 ACNC (13 22 62) or by emailing email@example.com.
+If you have read the guide and background material, including FAQs, and still need help with the form, please contact us, such as by phoning 13 ACNC (13 22 62).

 After you have submitted your completed registration form, we will contact you to let you know what happens next.

 Attention - Important information!Please note that if your organisation is registered as a charity, some of the information you provide as part of this application will be published on the ACNC Register.
 A small R icon appears beside particular questions.
 This icon shows the information that will be published.

 - As you move through each page of the registration application your answers will be saved automatically for you.

 - Fields marked with an asterisk * are mandatory

 - The form will check that you have answered all questions in the format required on each page before it lets you move to the next page.